logon84/Pipewire-sound-sink-switcher/README.md

 # Pipewire-sound-sink-switcher
 BASH script to switch pipewire sinks.
 Configure it to launch with a keyboard shortcut to quickly switch between sinks.
-Thisprogram reuires "notify-send" and "jq" programs installed.
+This program reuires "notify-send" and "jq" programs installed.